afiodorov/afiodorov.github.io/_posts/2022-07-26-i-am-in-lisbon.md

 is to import people from the ex colonies.
 And so there are Angolian, Mozambican and, of course, Brazilian restaurants here.
 So far I've only tried one Brazilian dish (moqueca de peixe), and it was a very rich explosion of exotic, spicy flavours.
-After having the incredible dishe and being exposed to the catchy music I must admit it is tempting to pick up some basic Portuguese and travel through Brazil as my next journey.
+After having the incredible dish and being exposed to the catchy music I must admit it is tempting to pick up some basic Portuguese and travel through Brazil as my next journey.